adenant/STATA_Quick_Start/topics/cover/PITCHME.md

 +++

-Presentasi ini dapat diakses di https://gitpitch.com/adenant/STATA_Quick_Start/master#/
+Presentation can be accesed at https://gitpitch.com/adenant/STATA_Quick_Start/master#/